 That’s because being a Negative Nelly sucks the fun out of everything and it’s not an attractive trait.
 It doesn’t mean you have to pretend everything is sunshine and rainbows.
 Certainly in the early stages when you’re getting to know each other though, try to avoid negativity.

-Tinder dating is meant to be a fun and exciting process of getting to know new people.
+Successfully talking to girls on Tinder is meant to be a fun and exciting process of getting to know new people.
 The platform itself has already given you a leg up in terms of being exciting so make sure you run with that!

 Maintaining a positive and exciting vibe through your conversation is going to keep both of you so much more interested.
 Even if she starts to take things down a negative tangent, do your best to acknowledge it and change subject.